Wool Exchange, Bradford: Design history

-The "good, naturalistic foliage carving" and all other architectural carving (except the figures by Tolmie at the entrance) was carved by Mawer and Ingle of Leeds.
+The "good, naturalistic foliage carving" and all other architectural carvings (except the figures by Tolmie at the entrance) were carved by Mawer and Ingle of Leeds.

 Trading practices

 The trading on the Exchange was by verbal contract only, each party keeping a separate note of the price, quantity and delivery date.
 Members only (holding tickets authorised by the Committee, usually sponsored by an employing firm) were allowed on the trading floor, but there was a walk around the floor where freelance salesmen and independent traders were allowed to wait in an attempt to catch a member's eye and close a deal "off floor".
 "Off floor" you took your chance on the wool delivered being up to sample; all "on floor" deals involved the wool being delivered via the conditioning house on Canal Road where the wool was checked for quality (staple length) and dry weight, since adding water was a favourite swindle.
 To be a member - to "have a ticket" - was a social distinction in the old wool-trading Bradford.